 In January 2013, Chasta launched The Dance Exec, as an online collaborative resource for dance educators and dance enthusiasts.
 The site reached a national and international audience and offered regional seminars targeted towards best business practices for dance studios.
 In 2015, The Dance Exec was named "Best Dance Blog" in the 2015 Dance Upon A Dream Web Awards.
 In 2016, TutuTix acquired the contents of The Dance Exec so the information may live in perpetuity to an even larger audience.

 In 2012, Chasta was named a Goodmon Awards Recipient for excellence in regional leadership in the category of the Arts, and in 2014, Chasta was named to the Triangle Business Journal’s prestigious 40 Under 40.
 In 2016, the Triangle Business Journal named Chasta a "Future Star' at the Women In Business Awards.
-She is also a proud member of the inaugural edition of the Raleigh KNOW Tribe, a collection of dynamic female business owners, leaders, and philanthropists.
+She is also a proud member of the inaugural and second editions of the Raleigh KNOW Tribe, a collection of dynamic female business owners, leaders, and philanthropists.
+In 2019, Chasta was recorded for oral history archives of the state of the North Carolina under the She Changed the World: Women Breaking Barriers initiative.

 Chasta is known for her energy, enthusiasm, and devotion to her students.
 She absolutely loves the performing arts and is so grateful for the opportunity to build a community of amazing, talented, and passionate dancers that are focused on technique, performance, community, and character.